anton-mel/PredictWind/README.md

-# Bermuda Race, Wind Data Analysis, Best Sailing Path, Dijkstra's Algorithm, 3rd Place
+# Bermuda Yacht Race, Wind Data Analysis, Best Sailing Path, Dijkstra's Algorithm, 3rd Place

 This project is for a yacht sailing competition to Bermuda.